-An air conditioner doesn't so much produce cool air as it does draw heat out of the indoor air.
-A central air conditioning system has to have a network of return vents that allows the unit to circulate air from the building over the refrigeration coils, extract and exhaust the heat and recirculate the cooled air throughout the building.
+An air conditioner doesn't so much produce cool air as it does draw heat out of the indoor air while removing humidity.
+A central air conditioning system has to have a network of return vents that allows the unit to circulate air from the building over the refrigeration coils, extract and exhaust the heat and humidity while recirculating the cooled air throughout the building.
 This circulation and recirculation is often performed by an air handler, which houses blowers, filters and sometimes the refrigeration coils.
 The refrigeration coils sit inside the plenum, which is the top part of the air handler where the ductwork attaches, so the cold air goes straight into the ducts.
 In a system that includes a furnace, the coils are just above the heat exchanger, and both the air conditioner and furnace use the same ductwork system.

 Putting the "V" in HVAC